 King John’s Castle

 Located in the heart of Limerick you’ll find one of their greatest pieces of architecture and history.
-It is thought to be one of the best preserved medieval castles in Europe that was built during the 13th century.
+It is thought to be one of the best preserved medieval castles in Europe that were built during the 13th century.
 Many of its original features are still visible today including its walls, towers and fortifications.

 The castle underwent a huge renovation from 2011 to 2013 with over five million euros being spent to improve features.
 New features included a visitors centre, interactive exhibitions and a cafe that offers beautiful views of the nearby countryside.

-The castle is a treasure in Limerick and has to be on your list of places to visit while on a trip to County.
+The castle is a treasure in Limerick and has to be on your list of places to visit while on a trip to the County.

 If you really want to immerse yourself into the Limerick culture then you have to hit the famous Milk Market.
 The farmers market is a haven for those that love food, where you’ll be introduced to a variety of fresh and homegrown produces.

 It is not just about the food that makes this market so special, it also has a lot to do with the people and the place.
-Many of the stalls found in the market are run by locals who take great pride in offering a piece of Limerick up to visitors.
+Many of the stalls found in the market are run by locals who take great pride in offering a piece of Limerick to visitors.
 There is a variety of 50 stalls and 21 shopping units to bring out your inner shopper.
 The market has also been known as a place of impressive culinary skills, where you can learn and get tips from some of the best.